Why a HELOC Makes Financial Sense

 How a HELOC from Figure works

 One of the major disadvantages of traditional HELOCs is that applying for one can be a slow process.
-However, Figure has leveraged powerful blockchain technology that dramatically speeds up approval and verification.
-The blockchain is a digital database that works much like a ledger that doesn’t rely on a central authority to oversee the verification or approval of the records stored on the database.
+However, Figure has leveraged technology to dramatically speed up approval and verification processes.

 Say goodbye to the days when you had to wait for weeks before you were able to get a decision on much-needed funds.
-Under the blockchain system, copies of documents can be sent digitally and immediately, meaning your application can be processed much more quickly.
+With Figure, copies of documents can be sent digitally and immediately, meaning your application can be processed much more quickly.
+In fact, you can get approval in 5 minutes and funding in as few as 5 days.1navigates to numbered disclaimer

 Do you qualify?